DIDONEproject/musif/docs/source/Custom_features.md

 ## Examples

 In the following we will show 3 different examples of custom features.
-To start, let's create the `custom_features` directory, where we will put all our files:
+To start, let's create the `custom_features` directory, where we will store all our files:
 `mkdir custom_features`.

 ### 1. Custom feature as a package

 If you are going to write numerous features, you should likely choose this method.
-With this method, each feature is implemented as a Python package.
+With it, each feature is implemented as a Python package.
 This is how all the `musif` features are implemented.

 First, let's create a directory for the package and a `__init__.py` file in it: